Suite 1300

 Accounts Receivable Management

-Endodontic A/R management with payer-specific follow-up protocols, aging analysis by procedure type, and timely filing deadline monitoring.
+Endodontic A/R management with payer-specific follow-up protocols, aging analysis by procedure type, and timely filing deadline monitoring and revenue recovery optimization workflows.

-Annual D3 code family update integration — revised definitions, new codes, and billing rule changes — before the January 1 effective date.
+Annual D3 code family update integration, revised definitions, new codes, and billing rule changes, before the January 1 effective date across all billing systems globally standardized.

 Internal Resorption Repair Billing